 Put your raw data (the individual observations) in a table.
 For each category, calculate the mean, median, range, standard deviation, standard error of the mean, and 95 percent confidence interval (you may use a spreadsheet, web page or computer program for this).
 Add these summary numbers to the table.

 (Note that we haven't talked about standard deviation, standard error, or confidence intervals yet; skim through the appropriate textbook chapters if you want to understand these numbers.)

 Keep a copy of your raw data; you'll need it for the next homework assignment.

-3. Draw a bar graph, with vertical columns representing the means and thin vertical lines representing the 95 percent confidence intervals of the data you collected for question 2.
+3. Draw a bar graph, with vertical columns representing the means of the data you collected for question 2.
+If you want a challenge, add thin vertical lines representing the 95 percent confidence intervals, like on my example graph below.
+Don't struggle if you can't figure out how to add the confidence intervals; I show you on Tuesday.
 Your graph should have a legend underneath it, explaining what it is, like this:

 |The number of bird species observed in the Christmas Bird Count at seven locations in Delaware.
 Data points are the mean number of species for the counts in 2001 through 2006, with 95 percent confidence intervals.|